 Biography: Georgia Nix Miller

-Georgia Nix Miller will bring her passion for education and community service to The University of Akron this fall when she joins her husband, Gary, as he begins his tenure as president of the University.
+Georgia Nix Miller brings her passion for education and community service to The University of Akron as her husband, Gary, begins his tenure as president.

 Miller has a strong background in both private and non-profit sectors.
 She began her career in Dallas with Arthur Young in Management Consulting where she worked with teams solving complex organizational challenges for national and international clients.

 Later, while living in Oxford, Mississippi, she founded Family Crisis Services of Northwest Mississippi.
 The organization’s primary goal was to coordinate resources between public school districts, medical and human services providers, and law enforcement to better serve children and their families.
 During her time of leadership, the organization grew to a position of national prominence as a model program and provided services to thousands of children.
 In her honor, the Georgia Nix Miller Award was established at The University of Mississippi in recognition of a student serving the community.

 Miller later served as CEO of the American Red Cross - San Joaquin Chapter where she organized and worked with relief workers after the California Central Valley Flood and Hurricane Katrina Disasters of 2004.

 Known for serving the community, Miller has shared her expertise with a variety of boards and non-profit organizations within the various cities her family has called home.